increase conversions on your website

 Display Trust Signals Near Forms

-Visitors hesitate to submit forms if they’re unsure how their data will be used.
-If they feel their information isn’t secure or suspect they’ll get spammed, they won’t complete the process.
+Visitors hesitate to submit forms if they are unsure how their data will be used.
+If they doubt their information is secure, or suspect a flood of spam, they will not complete the process.

-Placing trust signals near forms-like privacy assurances (“We never share your data”), SSL security badges, or customer testimonials-helps reassure users.
-When people feel safe, they’re more likely to submit their details, increasing lead generation and conversions.
+Placing trust signals near forms-privacy assurances (“We never share your data”), SSL security badges, or short testimonials-helps reassure users.
+When people feel safe, they are far more willing to hand over their details.

 49